Kelowna’s community calendar - Kelowna Capital News

-For all of our community calendar listings go to kelownacapnews.com/calendar, where you can add your event for free.
-Here are a selection of upcoming events:
+For a complete list of our community calendar, go to kelownacapnews.com/calendar where you can also add your event for free.

 •••